kubernetes/community/contributors/design-proposals/cluster-deployment.md

 For simpler UX we will provide simple bash scripts that will wrap all basic commands for deployment (e.g. ```up``` or ```down```)

 One disadvantage of using Ansible is that it adds a dependency on a machine which runs deployment scripts.
-We will workaround this by distributing deployment scripts via a docker image so that user will run the following command to create a cluster:
+We will workaround this by distributing deployment scripts via a docker image so that users will run the following command to create a cluster:

 ```docker run gcr.io/google_containers/deploy_kubernetes:v1.2 up --num-nodes=3 --provider=aws```